Perceived Intensities of Normal and Shear Skin Stimuli using a Wearable Haptic Bracelet: Experiment 1: Stiffness Discrimination

-We created a virtual environment using the CHAI3D framework~\cite{Conti2005}.
-During the experiments, the virtual environment is displayed on a regular monitor and updated at 144~kHz.
+We created a virtual environment using the CHAI3D framework~\cite{Conti2005} as shown in Fig.~\ref{fig:TrainingScheme}.
+During the experiments, the virtual environment is displayed on a regular monitor and updated at 144~Hz.
 User's finger movements are tracked at approximately 200~Hz using a trakSTAR tracking system and an Ascension Model 800 sensor attached on user's finger through 3D printed grounding.